-- 1. The General Manager and Accountant will meet with the Budget and Finance Committee on a quarterly basis to ensure the committee receives all material information regarding the District's financial affairs. - 2.
-The Accountant and Assistant Accountants shall meet with, and provide assistance to the District's independent auditor to facilitate the timely, complete and accurate preparation of the District's annual financial audit report. - 3.
-The General Manager, Accountant and District Auditor will review the audit findings with the Budget and Finance Committee annually.
+- 1. The General Manager and Administration and Finance Manager will meet with the Budget and Finance Committee on a quarterly basis to ensure the committee receives all material information regarding the District's financial affairs. - 2.
+The Administration and Finance Manager and Accounting Supervisor shall meet with, and provide assistance to the District's independent auditor to facilitate the timely, complete and accurate preparation of the District's annual financial audit report. - 3.
+The General Manager, Administration and Finance Manager, Accounting Supervisor and District Auditor will review the audit findings with the Budget and Finance Committee annually.
 The committee shall review the annual financial audit report and forward it for consideration to the full Board of Directors.

-1. Authority to Purchase
+l.
+Authority to Purchase